 No less than the blending of forces in any other ecosystem in the natural world, each person is a blending of essences that play themselves out within the context of an individual life.
 Heavy.
 Light.
 Deep-feeling.
 Calloused.
 Mindful and compassionate, and utterly self-absorbed, self-conscious, unconscious.
 Profoundly giving, generous, altruistic, devotional, and, in contrast, impulse-driven, addicted, obsessed, awash with a sense of grasping self-importance.

-Helping people learn about their inner landscape, its secret language, and assisting people in learning how to "tend a good rich garden within" was the focus of Kuma's life.
+Helping people learn about their inner landscape, its secret language, and assisting people in learning how to "tend a good rich garden within" was the focus of doña Río's life.
 Only now am I beginning to find my stride and rhythm with it.

-It has been nearly ten years since Kuma passed.
+It has been nearly ten years since doña Río passed (or "Kuma-sensei" as I liked to call her; kuma being bear, sensei being teacher in Japanese).
 I have some quotes of hers from some of the "warrior circles" she would hold in the mountains.
 One day, those quotes will find their way into print.
-Until then, I leave you with a poem I sometimes ponder written by Kuma Sensei.
-She kept a journal religiously, and frequently wrote poetry, but this is the only poem of hers I have in my possession:
+Until then, I leave you with a poem I sometimes ponder written by her.
+She kept a journal religiously and frequently wrote poetry, but this is the only poem of hers I have in my possession: